Grace Lee (politician)

-Grace Lee (born 1982/1983) is an American politician and businesswoman serving as a member of the New York State Assembly for the 65th district.
-Elected in November 2022, she assumed office on January 1, 2023.
-She is the first Korean American woman elected to New York State government.
+Grace Lee (born 1982 or 1983) is an American politician who is a member of the New York State Assembly for the 65th district.
+First elected in 2022, she assumed office on January 1, 2023.
+She is the first Korean American woman elected to the New York State Legislature.

+Lee is running in the 2026 Democratic primary election for New York's 27th State Senate district, to fill the seat vacated by retiring state senator Brian P. Kavanagh.

 Education

 Lee earned a Bachelor of Arts degree in economics and philosophy from Columbia University in 2002 and a Master of Business Administration in finance and entrepreneurship from the University of Chicago Booth School of Business.

 Career

 From 2002 to 2006, Lee worked as an equities research associate at JPMorgan Chase.
 She briefly worked as an equity research associate at UBS before joining FSI Group, LLC in 2007.
 She founded Nine Naturals, a skincare company in 2008.
-Lee was an unsuccessful candidate for the 65th district in 2020, losing to incumbent Yuh-Line Niou.
-Lee was elected to the State Assembly in November 2022 and has served since January 1, 2023.
+Lee was an unsuccessful candidate for the 65th district of the New York State Assembly in 2020, losing to the incumbent Yuh-Line Niou.
+Lee was elected to the New York State Assembly in November 2022 and took office January 1, 2023.

 Lee is a member of the Vote Blue Coalition, a progressive group and federal PAC created to support Democrats in New York, New Jersey, and Pennsylvania through voter outreach and mobilization efforts.